If something on my homepage felt familiar but hard to put into words, this page is where we can start to make sense of what’s going on.

 • The overlap between work, calling, and sense of self

 Questions of identity and self-worth often surface during periods of change or when long-standing patterns begin to feel unsustainable.
-Many of my clients are navigating concerns around self-esteem, fear of abandonment, purpose, or the tension between who they’ve been and who they’re becoming.
+If you’re navigating concerns around self-esteem, fear of abandonment, purpose, or the tension between who they’ve been and who they’re becoming — you’re in the right place.

 I work with adults in Austin and across Texas who are exploring cultural identity, spirituality, marginalized identity, family expectations, and the overlap between work and personal identity.
 Therapy can offer a space to untangle these questions with care rather than urgency.